kristofa/kristofa.github.io/books_and_courses.md

 title: Books and Courses
 ---

-## Personal
+## Books

-List of books I found inspiring for me personal.
-My interest in history and Germany increased significantly since my move from Belgium to Berlin, Germany in 2014.
+List of books I find inspiring.
+My interest in history and Germany significantly increased since my move from Belgium to Berlin, Germany in 2014.

 In no particular order: